Who am I? — part 1

 What is our "I"?
 A first exploration

-In this chapter our focus will be on "The Self and the structure of our personality" and we'll use the understanding this gives us to arrive at a more precise answer to the central, underlying question: “Who am I?”
+In the next chapter, we will describe the conceptual map Sri Aurobindo created of "The Self and the structure of our personality" and we'll use the understanding this gives us to arrive at a more precise answer to the central, underlying question: “Who am I?”.
 In the process, we'll touch upon many other issues of which we will fill in the details in later chapters.

-We'll begin the journey with trying to find out what the centre of our identity is in our ordinary waking consciousness.
+But here in this chapter we'll begin the journey on a much simpler level.
+We will try to find out what the centre of our identity is in our ordinary waking consciousness.
 What is this “I” that stands there with so much conviction at the centre of our world?

 If we watch ourselves even for just a few minutes, it becomes immediately clear that this “I” that we take in normal life so easily for granted is actually a highly elusive entity that is embarrassingly difficult to describe or define with any degree of precision.
 The better we look at it, the clearer it becomes that the borders of our self are not only hazy, but constantly shifting.
 Science tells us that even our body, which appears comparatively well defined and fairly stable over time, actually consists of a constant flux of changing cells, and in the few cells that last our entire life-time, the individual atoms still change over time.
 The subjective aspects of our nature are still more in a flux.
 To make things more complicated, much of the time, the borders of our “I” stretch far beyond the borders of our body.
 If I watch an international sports event, for example, I’m happy when “my country” wins and sad when it loses, so apparently I identify with the country to which I belong.
 When issues of “the global environment” arise, I may even identify with humanity as a species, or with the earth that sustains us.
 But when there is a local football match, I suddenly shrink and identify with my city’s club.
 When my family has a quarrel with our neighbours, I’m likely to identify with my family, and within that family I may side with “the adults” or “the children”.
 The groups that we identify with are, moreover, not always concentric; they can cross each other in many unexpected ways.
 When there is a discussion about male aggression or the inconsistencies of feminism, I find myself suddenly thrown back to my identity as a man or a woman, and when the question of age arises, I may become aware of “my” generation.